Nebo15/qbill.docs/source/includes/_interacting.md

 ## Rate Limits (Throttling)

 We throttle our APIs by default to ensure maximum performance for all developers.
+All projects share a same rate limit, to avoid API-consuming fraud.

 Rate limiting of the API is primarily considered on a per-user basis — or more accurately, per access token in your control.
 Rate limits are determined globally for the entire application.